 In my opinion, there is only one good choice, the 15 inch Quality Cage Chinspin.

 It will last for years, has a wide, solid running surface and a sufficiently large diameter so that it prevents a chinchilla from having to arch it's back in a concave manner.

-We require this wheel for all adoptions and keep one new in the box for clients who don't want to wait to have one delivered from Quality Cage.
 Another type of exercise equipment is the Flying Saucer.
 Some chins will use these, others won't.
 This is something you may wish to consider later.